rh2oman/DataCleaningCourseProject/README.md

 The features.txt file was used to determine what variables to select.
 A data table was created containing the variable number and name.
 Grep was then used to identify the variables that included mean and std in the variable name and a list of the those variable numbers was created.<br /><br/>
 A list of the variable names was also created.
 The variable names where then altered to make them more readable using the sub command.
 ### 2) Loading Activity Data
 The activity data from the train_X and test_X data sets were each loaded into separate dataframes.
-The variables to load where specified using the the variable number list build using the information in the features.txt file.
+Which variables to load where specified using the the variable list built from features.txt file.
 The rows of the two dataframes were then combined into a single dataframe using the rbind command.
 ### 2) Loading Activity Types and Subject Data
 The activity types data from the train_y and test_y data sets were each loaded into separate dataframes.
 The rows of the two dataframes were then combined into a single dataframe using the rbind command.
 The dataframe column name was then renamed to “activity_type” using in the name command.<br />
 <br />